×

 As you can see, that tiny vertical line took its turn based on the top-to-bottom rule.
 The horizontal lines only take precedence over the very long vertical line passing through them.

-4. Very long lines second
+4. Draw very long lines second

 You know those characters with long, curly lines?
 There’s plenty of them in hiragana.
 They’re going to go second, even if they start at the top.
 For example, the long curly lines in す、ぬ、め are all drawn second.